valbok/QtAVPlayer/README.md

 # Qt AVPlayer

-Free and open-source Qt Media Player library based on FFmpeg.
+Free and open-source Qt Media Player library based on FFmpeg with a predictable behavior and control.

 # Features